 If you don’t own a smartphone and are restricted to receiving your 2-step verification codes via a text message, you should follow the steps in the section “Lock Down Your Mobile Account” to reduce the likelihood that you will suffer a SIM-swap or phone port attack.

 If you are using the Coinbase mobile app to access your Coinbase account, we highly recommend enabling a security passcode in the app’s security settings.
 You can enable the passcode for both accessing the app and sending funds with the app.

 Your email is one of the most important connections between you and your Coinbase account.
 We use your email to confirm new devices, send you important alerts about your account, and to communicate with you if you need support.
 Please make sure it is secure!

 For starters, visit https://haveibeenpwned.com/ to see whether or not your email address has ever been compromised in a third-party data breach.
 If so, we recommend changing any passwords associated with that email address.
-You should also enable two-factor authentication on your personal email account as well.
+You should also enable 2-step verification on your personal email account as well.

 As an additional security precaution, you should conduct a periodic security review of your email account and settings as well:

 Check your email account for unusual rules, filters, or forwarding addresses.

 Check your email account settings for authorized devices you do not recognize.